 Cybersquatting

 These are common disputes.
 Cybersquatting involves the registrant having registered a name, or names in most cases, in bad faith to gain some commercial advantage.
-This can involve trying to sell it back to a party it knows would be interested in having registration of the domain name for an inflated price or more commonly using it to direct traffic to their website or the website of a trade competitor of the trade mark holder in return for payment of a commission.
+This can involve trying to sell it back to a party it knows would interest in having registration of the domain name for an inflated price or more commonly using it to direct traffic to their website.
+The website of a trade competitor of the trade mark holder in return for payment of a commission.

 Gripe sites

-Our sector experience covers all major industries including textiles, cement, steel, education, telecommunications, banking, insurance, media, information technology, domain names, retailing, fashion, pharmaceuticals, food and beverages, agriculture products, energy, furniture and foam manufacturing, etc. Our multiple offices provide us proximity to both regulators and to our clients.
-Our attorneys include the most experienced names in IP law with local focus and international outlook; providing preeminent advice in an increasingly global business world.
+Our sector experience covers all major industries including textiles, cement, steel, education, telecommunications, banking, insurance, media, information technology, domain names, retailing, fashion, pharmaceuticals, food and beverages, agriculture products, energy, furniture and foam manufacturing, etc. Multiple offices provide us proximity to both regulators and to our clients.
+Our attorneys include the most experienced names in IP law with local focus and international outlook.
+Providing preeminent advice in an increasingly global business world.